xyzcoder/xyzcoder.github.io/_posts/2020-08-03-elastic-search-mapping-and-index-creation.md

 ```
 We can see field3 is added and its datatype is integer.

-# That is Cool...
-So every time do I need to update this mapping manually whenever I want to add a new column. or Is it possible for Elastic search to guess the type and add it to mapping?
+# That is Cool but still do I need to update this mapping manually whenever I want to add a new column. or Is it possible for Elastic search to guess the type and add it to mapping?
 Yes ofcource Elastic search can guess the datatype and simply add the new property to mapping when we add a new column at the time of document update or document insertion.
 Lets see how it does that.<br><br>

 Make sure that the new field you are trying to add is not present in existing mapping by issuing Get mapping command